equinor/radix-public-site/public-site/docs/start/config-your-app/index.md

 If you are unfamiliar with YAML, it is fine to write the configuration as JSON instead — just keep the same filename.

 Here is a simple example of the file:
-:::details Click me to view the code
+:::tip Click me to view the code

 ```yaml
 apiVersion: radix.equinor.com/v1